wowemulation-dev/warcraft-rs/CONTRIBUTING.md

 Thank you for contributing to `warcraft-rs`!
 Your efforts help make this project better for everyone.
-If you have any questions or need assistance, please reach out to us in the Discussions section.
+If you have any questions or need assistance, please reach out to us in the Discord.